edgarroman/docker-setup-node-container/README.md

 docker run -d --rm -p 8080:8080  nodetest1
 ```

-**To start the container and get a shell prompt so you can look around:**
+### To start the container and get a shell prompt so you can look around

 This is very useful during debugging of the container to see where files and directories live